tduck96/DogSportApi/README.md

 # What Did I Learn From Developing GoodSport?

 I learned a great deal about the quirks of C#.
 I learned to really enjoy C# as a language.
-I learned how much I miss the static typing when I jump jump over into JavaScript.
+I learned how much I miss the safe typing when I jump over into JavaScript.
 I learned a great deal about some quirks of React hooks.
 I found myself battling some bugs which forced me to dissect what was going on underneath the hood.
 For example, the asynchronous nature of the useState hook.
 I learned a great deal in regards to creating a persistant login.
 I ran into different types of bugs.
 I'm not going to go into detail with all of them, but overcoming various issues most definitely led me to become a better developer.

 # What's Next With GoodSport?